MirYamin123/Car-with-Aruco-Marker-detection/README.md

     g.
 Adafruit_PCA9685

 ## SolidWorks Car Model
 The project includes SolidWorks files for the car design used in this project.
-The model showcases the design and component placement used for motor control and sensor integration.
+The model showcases the design and component placement used for motor control.
 Design doesnt include tyres used.
-The prototype used Mecanum wheels.
+The prototype used 80mm Mecanum wheels.

 ## Installation: